 MBCT was developed by therapists Zindel Segal, Mark Williams, and John Teasdale, who wanted to build on cognitive therapy.
 However, they recognised that CBT therapy could be more effective by integrating cognitive therapy with a program developed in 1979 by Jon Kabat-Zinn called mindfulness-based stress reduction (MBSR).

 Since the 90s, MBCT has also evolved into 1:1 intervention from group-only therapy and mindfulness-based CBT has been used to help people with anxiety, depression, phobias, eating disorders, and many other health conditions.

 Mindfulness-based CBT in Leeds

-If you would like to work with me to experience the benefits of mindfulness-based CBT and overcome any of your problems, I recommend you book a FREE connection call so we can discuss your current situation and make a plan to help you transform your life.
+If you would like to work with me to experience the benefits of mindfulness-based CBT and overcome any of your problems, I recommend you book a session with me to discuss your current situation and make a plan to help you transform your life.

 Alternatively, please send me your questions using the form below and I will contact you within 24 hours: